Cuis-Smalltalk/Cuis-Smalltalk-Dev/Documentation/README.md

 ## Recommended reading for everybody

 These are about Smalltalk and Cuis.
 The ideas behind them.
 Why they are the way they are.
-The most fundamental concepts to havein mind when learning about and using Smalltalk and Cuis.
+The most fundamental concepts to have in mind when learning about and using Smalltalk and Cuis.

 [Design Principles Behind Smalltalk](http://www.cs.virginia.edu/~evans/cs655/readings/smalltalk.html).